SL1324/2024s_qtm350_ps01/README.md

 # contributers : Shan, Jeremy, Jihan

 # Contributions
 - Shan: Created project title and provided description and objectives of the project.
+Designed and implemented the user interface for the application.
+This involved creating intuitive screens for users to input their preferences and view recommended movies.
 - Jeremy: Found and properly cited references and resources.
+Developed the core algorithm for movie recommendations based on user preferences.
+This included selecting the appropriate machine learning model and training it with a dataset of movie ratings.
 - Jihan: Logged contributions made by each member and challenges faced while creating this project.
+Managed the project's code repository, ensuring that all contributions were merged successfully and handled version control.
+Also set up the project structure in GitHub, including branches for development, testing, and production.

 # Challenges
-- Project ideation: used references and resources online.
+- Project Ideation: used references and resources online.
-- Unfamiliarity with git and github: referred to course slides and google search.
+- Unfamiliarity with git and GitHub: referred to course slides and google search.
-- Command line text editor: researched on google and used nano on mac terminal.
+- Command Line Text Editor: researched on google and used nano on mac terminal.
+- Data Acquisition: Sourcing a comprehensive and reliable movie dataset was a challenge.
+We explored various APIs such as IMDb and The Movie Database (TMDb) and decided to use TMDb due to its extensive documentation and ease of use.
+- Algorithm Optimization: Balancing the accuracy of recommendations with computational efficiency was tricky.
+We experimented with several machine learning models and tuning their parameters before settling on a hybrid approach that combined content-based and collaborative filtering techniques.